Frizlab/check-itunes-artworks/Readme.txt

-This project (still in an early alpha stage) allows checking ratio of artworks of selected iTunes tracks.
+This project allows checking ratio of artworks of selected iTunes tracks.
-The current version works, but the wanted aspect ratio must be specified directly in the code.
-By default it will check for a ratio of 1.